marteyhaw/Dimensions-and-Coding/journals/david.md

 One of the most exciting parts of the day was when I was able to create a JSON Web Token (JWT) with my user.
 This was a major milestone for me as it means that my authentication and authorization feature is working correctly.
 I am now able to secure my user's data and ensure that only authorized users have access to it.

 I am grateful to have classmates who are willing to help and support me in my learning journey.
 I am looking forward to continuing to work on my endpoints and to make more progress on my project.

+January 19, 2023
+Today, I worked on completing the backend for our endpoints.
+I was able to successfully finish this task by the help of my entire team and move on to working on the login and signup forms for the front end.

+While working on the form design, I had an "AHA" moment when I realized that by implementing a specific validation method, it would greatly improve the user experience and make the forms more secure.
+I immediately incorporated this method into my design and am excited to see the positive impact it will have.

+I am now writing the jsx for the visualization of the form.
+Overall, it was a productive day and I am looking forward to continuing my work on this project.